-ISL6526, ISL6526A DC/DC Converter Application Circuit
+ISL6406 DC/DC Converter Application Circuit

-Figure 8 shows an application circuit of a DC/DC Converter.
-Detailed information on the circuit, including a complete Bill of Materials and circuit board description, can be found in Application Note AN1021:
+The circuit below shows the device as it is configured on the ISL6406 evaluation board.
+Detailed information on the circuit, including a complete Bill-of-Materials and circuit board description, can be found in Application Note AN1031.